-New business sales executive Nicole Borgia agrees the Drift integration in Slack is crucial for the Dow Jones sales team: “As salespeople, Slack makes our lives easier by consolidating everything into one place,” she says.
-“This includes the Drift integration, which helps us keep track of stats, notifies us when prospects are engaging in real time and allows us to see who’s online.”
+New Business Sales Executive Nicole Borgia agrees that the Drift integration in Slack is crucial for the Dow Jones sales team: ‘As salespeople, Slack makes our lives easier by consolidating everything into one place,’ she says.
+‘This includes the Drift integration, which helps us keep track of stats, notifies us when prospects are engaging in real time and allows us to see who’s online.’

-The Drift app for Slack also helps Dow Jones:
+The Drift app for Slack also helps Dow Jones to:

 - Alert the sales team about updates across the entire sales funnel, from new conversations and emails to meetings with prospective customers